praegus/fitnesse-bootstrap-plus-theme/readme.md

 You can go to the [DEVELOPMENT_GUIDE.MD](./DEVELOPMENT_GUIDE.MD), for information about how to get started with the Bootstrap-plus FitNesse Theme.

+## Testing
+- Unit tests run with Jest 29 using jsdom.
+Use `npm test` locally and in CI.
+- Tests live in `fitnesse/resources/jest/`.
+Legacy in-place test `fitnesse/resources/bootstrap-plus/js/bootstrap-plus.test.js` has been migrated and removed.

 ### [Bootstrap-plus @ Github.io Website](https://praegus.github.io/fitnesse-bootstrap-plus-theme/)